-For details, see the HCSA or the LPSA section under Spending accounts.
+For details, see the information on the HCSA and the LPSA in the Citigroup Spending Account Plan section.

-If you choose medical coverage under the High Deductible Health Plan and establish a Health Savings Account (HSA), you may pay for eligible dental expenses with funds from your HSA.
+If you choose medical coverage under the High Deductible Health Plan (HDHP) and establish a Health Savings Account (HSA), you may pay for eligible dental expenses with funds from your HSA.

-For details, see the "Health Savings Accounts (HSAs)" in the Medical section.
+For details, see "Health Savings Accounts (HSAs)" in the Citigroup Health Benefits Plan section.